wendigo/wendigo/trino-extensions.md

 - `parquet+snappy` which reads as parquet encoding with Snappy compression.

-Definition and meaning of the encoding is a contract between client and the server.
+Definition and meaning of the encoding is a contract between client and the server and will be specified separately in the future for each encoding.

 #### Spooling